shbrainard/gbsTools/README.md

 ## Demultiplexing

 This class performs similar quality control steps as described above (checking the *x*-*y* coordinates of reverse reads against forward reads, and optionally fuzzy matching barcodes).
 However, instead of a single interleaved FASTQ being output, pairs of forward- and reverse-read FASTQ files are written for each unique barcode, with the barcodes removed from all reads, and the enzyme cut-site left intact.
-The barcode file itself should include a tab-separated sample ID, which will act as the sample name following the naming conventions described here: http://www.ddocent.com/UserGuide/#raw-sequences
+The barcode file itself should include a tab-separated sample ID, which will act as the sample name following the naming conventions described here: http://www.ddocent.com/UserGuide/#raw-sequences.  -alignFile controls whether to name files "F/R" or "R1/R2".

 In addition a population name (a string) should therefore be passsed as the first argument following the class path: